pedro-leitao/pedros-experiments/thoughts/jupyter-book.md

 ```
 ````

 ## Notes

-Here are some notes on peculiarities I've had to figure out the hard way:
+Here are some peculiarities I've had to figure out the hard way:

 - When using MyST Markdown content
   - Make sure you use the [correct syntax](https://jupyterbook.org/en/stable/reference/cheatsheet.html#code) for various blocks - for example, `{code-cell}` and `{code}` for executable code cells and code blocks, respectively.
   - Additionally, read the [text based MyST notebooks guide](https://myst-nb.readthedocs.io/en/latest/authoring/text-notebooks.html#) for MyST-NB, there is significant detail there which is useful to understand.
 - Don't try and guess what your `_toc.yml` file should look like, you can programmatically generate it using the `jupyter-book toc` command.
 For example, in my case I just run `jupyter-book toc from-project -e .rst -e .md -e .ipynb -f jb-book pedros-experiments/ > pedros-experiments/_toc.yml` to generate the table of contents for this book.